How To Walk Your Small Dog In Long Beach, CA

-The Best Leash for a Small Dog
+The Best Leash for a Small Dog in Long Beach

 If most of your walking is going to be around Long Beach, then the perfect leash length is 4 feet - 6 feet long.
 In a city setting, 4 feet allows for better control of your dog, while a 6 foot leash allows more freedom of movement for sniffing so consider your environment when choosing a leash length.
 A nylon leash with a traffic handle is perfect for city walking.
 The traffic handle lets you grab your dog and keep them close to you at stop signs or if another dog seems confrontational.